 There are two subspecies of white rhino.
 Southern white rhinos live almost exclusively in the country of South Africa.
-Northern white rhinos were formerly found in several countries in east and central Africa but are now critically endangered, with very few left in the wild and only a handful in zoos.
+Northern white rhinos were formerly found in several countries in east and central Africa but are now critically endangered, teetering on the brink of extinction, with only three still alive.
 Both subspecies inhabit grassland and savannah habitat.
 You can see southern white rhinos on exhibit at The Maryland Zoo in the African Journey Watering Hole exhibit.

 Technically, white rhinos are not white.
 They got their name by mistake.
 In Afrikaans, a Dutch-based language spoken in many parts of southern Africa where the white rhino lives, the word for wide is “wiet.”
 Afrikaans speakers referred to the rhino as “wiet” because of its unusually wide, squared-off upper lip.
 When English speakers moved to South Africa, they apparently misinterpreted what Afrikaans speakers were saying.
 They thought that the Afrikaans speakers were calling the rhinos “white” when in fact they were saying “wide.”